omni-us/jsonargparse/README.rst

 :ref:`logging`.

-Some use cases could require adding arguments from multiple classes and be desired that some parameters get exactly the same value.
+Some use cases could require adding arguments from multiple classes and be desired that some parameters get a value automatically computed from other arguments.
 This behavior can be obtained by using the :py:meth:`.ArgumentParser.link_arguments` method.
+One or more source keys are given and an optional function to compute the target value from the source(s).

 For all features described above to work, one optional package is required:
 `docstring-parser <https://pypi.org/project/docstring-parser/>`__ to get the